 Paint Color Strip with High Reflective White, Snowbound, Toque White, Eider White, Incredible White, First Star and Big Chill

-If you’ve been searching for paint colors long, you can see that Snowbound shares a color strip with some pretty big name paint shades.
+If you have been searching for paint colors long, you can see that Snowbound shares a color strip with some pretty big name paint shades.

 Toque White is a nice, very pale taupe colored off-white paint shade.